-The artery begins in the heart at the base of the right ventricle and at this point, it is known as the pulmonary trunk which is short and wide structure.
+The artery begins in the heart at the base of the right ventricle and this point is known as the pulmonary trunk which is a short and wide structure.
 The pulmonary trunk branches off in two directions which are the right and left pulmonary artery.
-The left pulmonary artery is short and it pierces through the sac around the heart which is the protective covering of the heart called pericardium.
+The left pulmonary artery is short and it pierces through the sac around the heart which is the protective covering of the heart called the pericardium.
 From there, the pulmonary artery enters the left lung.
 The right pulmonary artery is longer and travels across the upper chest of the human body and enters the right lung

 The right and left pulmonary artery branches bring deoxygenated blood to the corresponding right and left lungs.
 There, the blood is enriched with oxygen and pumped back into the heart via the pulmonary veins.
 This oxygen-rich blood flows into the heart's left atrium and is then pumped to the left ventricle.
 Finally, it is dispersed through the aorta to the arteries which carries the oxygenated blood throughout our body.
 Normally blood pressure in the pulmonary artery is 18 to 25mm of Hg (systolic pressure at rest).
 The mean pulmonary pressure ranges from 12 to 16 mm of Hg.

 The CO2 rich blood enters the capillaries where the CO2 is removed and O2 is obtained from the alveoli.
-From capillaries, blood enters bronchial veins and exit the lungs through the region known as the hilum, where both blood vessels and right and left main bronchi enter the lungs in the medial, central area of each lung.
+From capillaries, blood enters bronchial veins and exits the lungs through the region known as the hilum, where both blood vessels and right and left main bronchi enter the lungs in the medial, central area of each lung.

 After passing through the hilum, the right pulmonary vein passes posterior to the superior vena cava and right atrium to enter into the left atrium.
 The left pulmonary vein then passes in front of the descending aorta entering the left atrium.

 Unlike other veins, pulmonary veins carry oxygenated blood from the lungs and back to the left atrium of the heart so it can be pumped to different parts of the body.
 The veins do the opposite job of pulmonary arteries by collecting the oxygenated blood and carrying it.
 The veins also go on to merge into larger veins.
 Each of the two lungs has two pulmonary veins that are used by the human body to deliver blood to the top left chamber of the heart or atrium.

 The aorta is a major part of the systemic circulation and pumps blood to the entire body except for the respiratory area of the lung.
 It also regulates the blood flow and velocity within vessels.
 Aorta functions are: